 Get user emails from the items

 Once you switch the people picker column to multiple selection, its structure will change.
 It won’t be an object with the user anymore, now it’ll be an array of objects (=users).
-And as such you can’t get the email addresses as easily using the ‘Select’ action.
-You’ll have to use a less efficient way with double loops.
+And as such you can’t get the email addresses as easily using a single ‘Select’ action.
+You’ll need more of them and one loop.

-At the end of the loop you’ll have a variable that’ll contain all the email addresses as separate items.
+At the end of the loop you’ll have a ‘Compose’ action that’ll contain all the email addresses as separate items.
 Process it with the union(…) expression to keep only the unique values = unique emails.

 The other difference from the original flow is in the ‘Filter array’ action.
 As already said, the people picker column in each item will contain an array of users.
 Therefore, you can’t simply filter by the user email.
 You must check the whole array of objects if one of them contains the email address.
 The easiest way is to convert the array into a string with the string(…) expression, which will allow you to use the ‘contains’ operator.